LLNL/ROSE-LCOM-Tools/README.md

 However, when that attribute is a record, it has multiple fields associated with it, each of which can be seen as a separate attribute access for the purposes of LCOM5.
 It may be worth tracking the number of underlying fields associated with each record access to report a more accurate LCOM5 metric.

-### Ada - Handle a tagged type's methods
+### Ada - Handle methods that reference multiple tagged types
-Free-standing methods take the tagged type (a special kind of record) as the first argument, effectively making them methods associated with the tagged type "class", even though the tagged type is not part of the method's parent scope.
+Tagged types are supported by our tool, but they currently only work when a method specifies a single tagged type as a parameter.
-The AST should already provide enough information to identify these methods and properly associate them with the owning tagged type.
+While this is the most common configuration, it is also possible to have multiple tagged types as parameters, essentially giving multiple classes ownership of a single method.
-Once completed, a test case should be created for [p.adb](testcases/other-tests/p.adb)  in [lcom-unittest.cpp](src/lcom-unittest.cpp)to ensure tagged types are handled correctly.
+This situation is not currently supported and may take a significant amount of refactoring to support correctly.

 ### Ada - Integrate with [Ada Analysis Toolkit](https://rosecompiler2.llnl.gov/gitlab/rose-tools/ada-analysis-toolkit)
 The Ada analysis toolkit is a useful visualization tool to evaluate a codebase.